-COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (a) Exits and paths of travel to exits including doors, doorways, operation of latches (including automatic closing or unlocking devices), ramps, stairways and clearance from obstructions and protection of openable windows.
-NCC Volume One - Section D (as applicable) and section G (as applicable) Three monthly inspection of exits and paths of travel to exits to check their ongoing compliance and ensure there are no impediments that could delay or prevent occupants evacuating to a safe place in an emergency.
-Inspections should include checking the following (as applicable)- exits and paths of travel to exits remain unblocked (including at the point of discharge); there are no unprotected installations in exits or paths of travel to exits and protection of openable windows has not been damaged or removed; exits are not lockable from the inside and are readily openable by a single downward action on a single device without a key from the side that faces a person seeking egress, unless fail-safe devices are fitted and are operational; barriers or bollards protecting paths of travel and exits remain in place; separation of rising and descending flights and any associated signage is maintained; spaces under fire isolated stairs or ramps are not enclosed or used to store goods or materials of any kind unless they are enclosed with fire resistant construction; spaces under fire isolated stairs or ramps are not enclosed or used to store goods or materials of any kind unless they are enclosed with fire resistant construction; slip resistant surfaces of stair treads and nosings have not been damaged or removed; and tactile ground surface indicators have not been damaged or removed. (b) Alternative solutions - means of egress As approved by the relevant authority (insert details on Form 2).
-As approved by the relevant authority (insert details on Forms 1 and 3).
-Refer to Appendix A of this standard for information on alternative solutions.
+COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards (or existing baseline data to be maintained) COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (a) Exits and paths of travel to exits including doors, doorways, operation of latches (including automatic closing or unlocking devices), ramps, stairways and clearance from obstructions.
+NCC Volume One - section D (as applicable) and section G (as applicable) Three monthly inspection of exits and paths of travel to exits to check their ongoing compliance and ensure there are no impediments that could delay or prevent occupants evacuating to a safe place in an emergency.
+Inspections should include checking the following (as applicable) exits and paths of travel to exits remain unblocked (including at the point of discharge); there are no unprotected installations in exits or paths of travel to exits and protection of openable windows has not been damaged or removed; exits are not lockable from the inside and are readily openable by a single downward action on a single device without a key from the side that faces a person seeking egress, unless fail-safe devices are fitted and are operational; barriers or bollards protecting paths of travel and exits remain in place; separation of rising and descending flights and any associated signage is maintained; spaces under fire isolated stairs or ramps are not enclosed or used to store goods or materials of any kind unless they are enclosed with fire resistant construction; spaces under fire isolated stairs or ramps are not enclosed or used to store goods or materials of any kind unless they are enclosed with fire resistant construction; slip resistant surfaces of stair treads and nosings and tactile ground surface indicators have not been damaged or removed. (b) Performance solutions - means of egress- Describe the performance solution List the installation standards or construction practices that are integral to achieving the performance solution described in Column 1.
+List the maintenance and testing routines or special requirements that must be followed to ensure ongoing performance of the installation listed in Column 2.
+Appendix A of this standard contains information for practitioners and building owners about performance solutions.
+Approved installation standards or construction practices listed in Column 2 will establish the baseline data to be maintained by using the maintenance routines listed in Column 3.

-3.3 Signs
+9.3 Signs